 Should be aware that they will need to complete additional coursework beyond Post University’s 37-credit MS in Counseling and Human Services degree in order to be eligible for state licensure as a counselor in the State of Connecticut.

 Requirements for licensing are subject to change.As with any state, Post University recommends that students from the State of Connecticut contact the licensing board in order to accurately determine what requirements are currently needed for state licensure.

 Since licensure varies in each state, learn more about licensing requirements in your state.

-- Students will analyze the historical development of human services
+- Students will analyze the historical development of counseling and human services.

-- Students will develop an understanding of theories and/or techniques associated with multicultural competence in the field of human service
+- Students will develop an understanding of theories and/or techniques associated with multicultural competence in the field of counseling and human services.

-- Students will evaluate values and attitudes and promote understanding of human services ethics and their application in practice
+- Students will evaluate values and attitudes and promote understanding of counseling and human services ethics and their application in practice.

 - Students will complete field experiences that are integrated within the curriculum and demonstrate conceptual mastery of the field of professional practice.